 In the example below a search is done for all symptoms with "injure" and "head" if at least one of the "solanaceae" remedies is present.
 Please see also the Chapter Families & Maps.

-DELUSIONS: (= imaginations) A abies-c. abrot. absin.
-Acer-circ. acet-Adam. aesc.
+abies-c. abrot. absin.
+Acer-circ. acet Adam. aesc.
 Aeth. aether agar.
-Agati
+Agatl